port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/guides/connect-opencost-resource-with-aws-resource.md

 import PortTooltip from "/src/components/tooltip/tooltip.jsx"

-# Connect Opencost Cloud Cost with AWS Resource in Port
+# Connect Opencost Clou- d Cost with AWS Resource in Port

 This guide will show you how to connect an Opencost cloudcost resource with an AWS resource in Port to analyze your cloud cost allocation.

-:::tip Use Case Examples:
+## Use Case Examples:

-Cost Attribution: Determine which AWS resources (EC2 instances, RDS databases, etc.) contribute the most to your overall cloud costs.
+- Cost Attribution: Determine which AWS resources (EC2 instances, RDS databases, etc.) contribute the most to your overall cloud costs.
-Budget Management: Track the costs of individual resources or groups of resources against your budget allocations.
+- Budget Management: Track the costs of individual resources or groups of resources against your budget allocations.
-Anomaly Detection: Identify unusual spikes in resource costs and investigate potential causes.
+- Anomaly Detection: Identify unusual spikes in resource costs and investigate potential causes.
-Optimization Opportunities: Pinpoint resources that are underutilized or overprovisioned, potentially leading to cost savings.
+- Optimization Opportunities: Pinpoint resources that are underutilized or overprovisioned, potentially leading to cost savings.

 :::